Jiang Yu: Biography

 In April 2012, she was assigned as the deputy commissioner of the Office of the Commissioner of the Ministry of Foreign Affairs in Hong Kong.
 In March 2015, she was appointed as the Ambassador of the People's Republic of China to Albania.
 During her tenure as ambassador to Albania, she oversaw interactions between Albanian and Chinese business communities.
 In March 2019, Jiang was appointed as the Ambassador of the People's Republic of China to Romania and on 16 April 2019, she presented her credentials to President of Romania Klaus Iohannis.
 During her tenure, in May 2020, the Romanian government cancelled state nuclear company Nuclearelectrica's negotiations with China General Nuclear Power Group to construct nuclear reactors 3 and 4 at Cernavodă Nuclear Power Plant and in 2021, Romanian parliament approved a bill which could exclude Chinese telecom company Huawei from having access to Romanian 5G mobile networks.
 In 2022, she stepped down as ambassador to Romania.

 In August 2022, she was appointed as the Special Representative of the Ministry of Foreign Affairs for Cooperation Between China and Central and Eastern European Countries.
 From June 25 to July 2, 2024, Jiang Yu visited Bulgaria, Slovakia, and Montenegro, where she engaged with officials from the presidential administration, the ministry of Foreign Affairs, parliamentarians, and representatives from business associations and media.
 She also attended the Forum on Cultural and Creative Industries of China-Central and Eastern European Countries in Bulgaria.
+She stepped down from the role in 2025 and was succeeded by Chen Guoyu.